 A tiny Windows program for pleasant and enhanced reading and browsing of comics and other images

-A tool for reading webcomics (or any set of sequential images) with annotation.
-Current version is 1.9.1.
-Source available on Github.
+A tool for reading webcomics (or any set of sequential images) with annotations.
+Source code is available in the archive.

 This file contains only public domain example images.
 For comic packages, see below.